 - Start with the 15 Minute Bedroom Cleanup or for a child's room the 15 Minute Kid's Room Cleanup.
-This will help get your master bedroom into a workable place for you to begin.
+This will help get your primary bedroom into a workable place for you to begin.

-- Dust down the ceiling and corners in the master bedroom.
+- Dust down the ceiling and corners in the primary bedroom.
 Consider if the walls in your home need to be washed.
 Don’t forget air vents, doorknobs, and switch plates.
 Dust and clean all wall art.
 Be careful when cleaning framed art and photographs.
 Never spray cleaner or water onto the frame.
 The liquid can seep behind the glass and damage the pictures.
 Instead, use a lightly wetted clean cloth to wipe the frame and glass.

 Dust the fan and fan blades.
 You may need to use a gentle cleanser like Murphy’s Oil soap mixed with water and a cleaning cloth.
 Take down light fixtures and gently wash and dry them before replacing.